File System as a Loadable Kernel Module(LKM)

 Some philosophy perhaps?

 The design thought behind Linux VFS seems to of “choice”, other than a bare minimum there is always a choice provided to the kernel hacker regarding the implementation of an interface, he or she can either use a generic function, create a custom one or simply set it to NULL.
-This is an ideal approach for supporting a plethora of widely differing devices and file systems, quite easily visible when we look at the code of an ext4 where there is buffer cache abstraction usage over page cache compared to page cache sans buffer for UBIFS versus a direct to the device approach of JFFS2, accommodating all these widely varying designs need a flexible ‘rule of law‘ driven framework where everyone can find their niche and yet not impinge on the free will of another kernel module.
+This is an ideal approach for supporting a plethora of widely differing devices and file systems, quite easily visible when we look at the code of an ext4 where there is buffer cache abstraction usage over page cache compared to page cache sans buffer for UBIFS versus a direct to the device approach of JFFS2, accommodating all these widely varying designs need a flexible rule of law driven framework where everyone can find their niche and yet not impinge on the functionality of another kernel module.

 Been quite some time since the last post, life has been busy, thanks to the NAND flash chips from Toshiba & Samsung.
 Ironic enough their seemingly naive data sheets introduces NAND as an angelic technology, simple protocols, even more simple hardware interface and a totally reasonable requirement placed on driver to fix one bit errors and detection of two bit error (which are not supposed to happen but still for some unknown reason vendors mention this requirement too, if anyone can help me i would be ecstatic to know why).
 A touch of complexity is felt only when bad blocks are encountered, which is totally fair considering the cost effectiveness of NANDs.